“Creasey is an unstoppable force and the crown prince of Aussie comedy.” – The Daily Telegraph

 A self-described shameless “fame whore”, Joel has become a television staple and this year landed the much coveted role as new co-host of SBS’s Eurovision Song Contest, alongside Myf Warhurst.
 This global event is described as the Olympics of song contests.
-He also hosted the glittering explosion that is the 2017 Sydney Gay and Lesbian Mardi Gras parade.
-The TV broadcast included the best of the floats, costumes and featured interviews with celebrity guests plus stories from some of the parade participants – exploring the messages behind the floats, covering issues of sexuality, equality and discrimination that affect the LGBTQI community.
+He also hosted the television broadcast of the glittering explosion that is the 2017 Sydney Gay and Lesbian Mardi Gras parade.

 International Comedy Festival Gala, Joel has made regular appearances on The Project, hosting their 2016 ARIA Awards red carpet coverage, The Great Debate, Comedy Up Late, 20 to 1, Have You Been Paying Attention, The Big Music Quiz, Studio Ten, A League of Their Own, Dirty Laundry, How Not to Behave and It’s a Date, to name but a few.